v 3.7.web 2025

 Lewis

-The largest hoard of medieval chessmen is the Lewis hoard, discovered in Uig, Scotland.
+The largest hoard of mediaeval chessmen is the Lewis hoard, discovered in Uig, Scotland.

 These pieces are known for their caricature-like figures with funny, expressive faces.
 Queens sit on their thrones looking bored, while warders (rooks) gnaw on their shields.

-By this time, the elephants have become bishops, as the two "tusks" were reinterpreted as a bishop's mitre.
+While the Charlemagne set features figural elephants, by the Lewis set the elephants have become bishops, as the two "tusks" of the elephant pieces were reinterpreted as a bishop's mitre in Europe.
+This explanation appears to satisfy everyone.

 Two schoolchildren play with a red and white Lewis set, while their friend looks on.